 The University of Windsor's Counselling Centre offers counselling for any student who may be experiencing stressful events in their life.

-The Student Success Centre offers a wide variety of services, programs and resources that assist University of Windsor students.
+The Student Success and Leadership Centre offers a wide variety of services, programs and resources that assist University of Windsor students.
 Resources include the Writing Support Desk, a Peer Support Centre where students can drop in to find a supportive peer to talk to, and Skills to Enhance Personal Success (STEPS) which offers sessions to help students enhance their learning and study skills.
 Connecting4Success (C4S) is a mentorship program designed to meet the needs of incoming First Generation students to support their transition to the University of Windsor.

 The University of Windsor’s Leddy Library offers various resources for students including databases, journals, e-books, and e-videos.
 The Leddy Library also provides services for students such as borrowing services, course reserves, research, writing, and computer help.